Mahmud al-Kashgari: Work

 Even so, Kashgari praised the dialect spoken by the bilingual Uyghurs as "pure" and "most correct" on par with those of Turkic monolinguals.

-The non-Muslim Turks worship of Tengri was mocked and insulted by the Muslim Turk Mahmud al-Kashgari, who wrote a verse referring to them – The Infidels – May God destroy them!

-Kashgari claimed that the Prophet assisted in a miraculous event where 700,000 Yabāqu "infidels" were defeated by 40,000 Muslims led by Arslān Tegīn claiming that fires shot sparks from gates located on a green mountain towards the Yabāqu.
-The Yabaqu were a Turkic people.

-Muslims used to call the Uyghur Buddhists as "Tats", which referred to the "Uighur infidels" according to the Tuxsi and Taghma, while other Turks called Persians "Tat".
-Uyghur Buddhists used to call the Muslims as "Chomak" While Kashgari displayed a different attitude towards the Turks diviners beliefs and "national customs", he expressed towards Buddhism a hatred in his Diwan where he wrote the verse cycle on the war against Uighur Buddhists.
-Buddhist origin words like toyin (a cleric or priest) and Burxān or Furxan (meaning Buddha, acquiring the generic meaning of "idol" in the Turkic language of Kashgari) had negative connotations to Muslim Turks.

-The Muslim writer Mahmud al-Kashgari had some more information about China in his writings.
-Mahmud al-Kashgari viewed Kashgar as a part of China, as Tang China had controlled Kashgar as one of the Anxi protectorate's "Four Garrisons" seats.

-Tabgach, originally denoting the Northern Wei's dynastic clan Tuoba, referred metonymously to China in Kashgari's time, Khitay to the Khitans (Liao dynasty).
-Persian chīn and māchīn (چين ماچين) and Arabic ṣīn and māṣīn (صين ماصين) were names for China: after the Tang dynasty, Southern China was referred to as Machin-Masin and Northern China as Chin-Sin; although before that the names' referents were reversed.

-Al-Kashgari cautioned against the assimilation of the Nomadic way of life into sedentary culture.
+Al-Kashgari cautioned against the assimilation of the nomadic way of life into a sedentary culture.
 He recorded a Turkic proverb that warned, “Just as the effectiveness of a warrior is diminished when his sword begins to rust, so too does the flesh of a Turk begin to rot when he assumes the lifestyle of an Iranian.”

 Death

-Some researchers think that Mahmud al-Kashgari died in 1102 at the age of 97 in Upal, a small city southwest of Kashgar, and was buried there.
+Some researchers think that Mahmud al-Kashgari died in 1102 at the age of 97 in Upal, a small city southwest of Kashgar and was buried there.
 There is now a mausoleum erected on his gravesite.
 But some modern authors reject this assertion, saying that the date of his death is just unknown.

 Legacy

-He is claimed by Uyghur, Kyrgyz, and Uzbek nationalists as part of their respective ethnic groups.
+He is claimed by Uyghur, Kyrgyz and Uzbek nationalists as part of their respective ethnic groups.

 An oriental study university, situated in the capital city of Bishkek in post-Soviet Kyrgyzstan, was named after Makhmud Kashghari, in the 1990s.

 UNESCO declared 2008 the Year of Mahmud al-Kashgari.